rajathkmanjunath/MPC-Car/README.md

-# MPC-Car
-Model Predictive Controller for NYU Self Drive.
+## Model Predictive Controller for New York University's Self Driving Car.